 This book contains numerous syntax descriptions for assembler instructions and for components of assembler instructions.
 These are shown in a monospace font.

 Rules-based writing

-This specification consists of a set of individual rules.
-Each rule is clearly identified by the letter R.
+This specification consists of a set of individual content items.
+Content items are classified into the following types: